LasagnaCake/MakaiLib/docs/changes/Collection.md

 ## Compilation

-Gets compiled into its own library file, but for now it is header only.
+Maybe it will get compiled into its own library file, but for now it is header only.

 ## Structure